 Have you created all your slides, and now you want to show it in front of an audience?
 Or you just want to use this slide deck in a webinar, or even see them yourself to understand how they look in full-screen view?
 In that case, the view that plays your presentation in full-screen mode is Slide Show view, as shown in Figure 1.

 Figure 1: Slide Show view

-To access Slide Show view, you can choose any of these options:
+To access Slide Show view in PowerPoint 2019 for Windows, you can choose any of these options: